ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 1. **Flexible Type Definitions**: Enhanced `ThinkingChunk` interface to accommodate various data structures
 2. **Type Guard Functions**: Added `isContentObject()` type guard for safe type checking
 3. **Hierarchical Property Access**: Using optional chaining (`?.`) to safely extract text from all data formats
-4. **Recursive Property Exploration**: Using `findTextProperty` method to explore for text in deeply nested objects
-5. **Safe Stringification**: Using common utilities like `extractContentAsString` and `safeStringify` for safe stringification
+4. **Safe Stringification**: Using common utilities like `extractContentAsString` and `safeStringify` for safe stringification
-6. **Appropriate Fallbacks**: Providing explicit fallback text when text can't be extracted via any method
+5. **Appropriate Fallbacks**: Providing explicit fallback text when text can't be extracted via any method

 Similar measures are applied when logging thinking processes: